KhaledNatouf/CS401-final-v2-master/README.md

 ## How to run this website

-In order to run your code you should have php installed <br />
+In order to run your program you should have php installed <br />
 then run the following command: php -S localhost:3000 <br />
 open your browser and using the following url : <br />
 http://localhost:3000/